Skip to contents

 scale

 Logical.
-If TRUE, cell expression values for each feature will be scaled using scale and default parameters.
+If TRUE, cell expression values will be scaled using scale and default parameters.
 The resulting values will be Z-scores (mean subtracted values divided by standard deviation) and not positive cell expression values anymore, which is why there will be positive and negative values displayed, depending on if the expression in a particular cell is below or above the mean expression from all cells (which is calculated independently for each feature).

 rescale